Consent to Treatment & Confidentiality Statement

 Fees, Cancellation & No Show Policy

-Fees are $120 for the initial 75-minute intake session.
-Subsequent session fees are $120 per 50-minute session and $180 per 75-minute session as per BCACC guidelines.
+Fees (including 5% GST) are $126 for the initial 60-minute intake session; $126 per 50-minute subsequent session; and $189 per 80-minute subsequent session as per BCACC fee guidelines.
 Fees are due on or before the day that services are provided via e-transfer to firstname.lastname@example.org.

 We reserve the right to post-pone future sessions until fees have been paid.
-We require at least 24-hours notice if you are unable to make your session.
-Pre-paid amounts for sessions where 24-hour notice has been given for cancellations will be credited to future sessions or refunded if services have been discontinued.
-For sessions where less than 24-hours notice has been given for cancellations or there is a no show will be charged at 50% for the first session and 100% of the fee for subsequent ones.
+We require at least 24-hours notice if you are unable to make your session or need to reschedule.
+Pre-paid amounts for sessions where 24-hours notice has been given for changes or cancellations will be credited to future sessions or refunded if services have been discontinued.
+For sessions when less than 24-hours notice has been given for changes or cancellations or there is a no-show, 50% of the session fee will be charged for the first incident, and 100% of the session fee will be charged for subsequent ones.
 We reserve the right to discontinue services after multiple cancellations or a no show appointment based on our discretion.
-If you are unable to attend an online counselling session due to technical difficulties or otherwise, our cancellation and no show policies remains in effect.
+If you are unable to attend an online counselling session due to technical difficulties or otherwise, our cancellation and no show policies remain in effect.

 You can contact us by email at email@example.com or at 250-687-1604 (call or text).
 If you have an emergency, please call 911.
 For immediate mental health support please contact your local crisis line.
 In BC, the mental health support line is 1-800-784-2433 and the suicide crisis line is 1-800-784-2433.
 Also available for youth aged 5-20 years old is the Kids Help Phone at 1-800-668-6868.